Sample Search Queries

 Excluding values for the has attribute is a powerful way to find a specific set of issues.
 For example, you can find all issues that do not have a parent issue with the query has -{Subtask of}.

-You have the ability to exclude any value from the search results, not just for the has attribute.
+You can exclude any value from the search results, not just for the has attribute.
 Just add a minus sign in front of the value that you want to exclude.
 For example, Priority: -Minor Type: -{Usability Problem} Fix versions -{Unscheduled}.

 Operators